D.C. Council committee unanimously backs Robert Contee to be District’s police chief

 Council member Charles Allen (D-Ward 6), who chairs the committee, said he believes Contee “is the right person at the right time” to lead D.C. police through what he called “a cultural shift.”

-Allen said “there are many aspects of the department that must evolve,” including how officers stop people and vehicles and other “practices that are overwhelmingly harmful to people of color.”
+Allen said that “there are many aspects of the department that must evolve,” including how officers stop people and vehicles and other “practices that are overwhelmingly harmful to people of color.”

 In his remarks to the committee during a day-long hearing last week, Contee spoke of his formative years, noting support from a strong mother, teachers and others who guided him away from dangerous influences, even those inside his home.